Facebook Pixel

 The Camera Test

-A simple way to determine if you're showing or telling is the "Camera Test."
+A useful heuristic is the "Camera Test."
 Ask yourself: Could a film camera capture this moment?

-If you are writing about a character’s internal thoughts ("She felt sad") or summarizing a trait ("He was a generous man"), a camera couldn't see it.
-That is often telling.
+If you're writing about a character's internal thoughts ("She felt sad") or summarizing a trait ("He was a generous man"), a camera couldn't see it.
+That often signals telling.

 If you are describing physical actions ("She wiped a tear from her cheek") or behavior ("He tipped the server fifty percent"), a camera could record it.
-That's showing.
+That usually signals showing.

 Telling: